Derek Winnert

 2

-Rex Harrison gives his usual impeccably polished performance as British secret service agent Gus Bennett, who masquerades as a senior German army officer to snatch a Czech scientist, armour-plating inventor Dr Axel Bomasch (James Harcourt), and his daughter Anna (Lockwood) from the Nazis to safety.
+Rex Harrison gives his usual impeccably polished performance as British secret service agent Dickie Randall, who masquerades as a senior German army officer, the fictional Nazi Ulrich Herzog, to snatch an elderly Czech scientist, armour-plating inventor Dr Axel Bomasch (James Harcourt), and his daughter Anna (Lockwood) from the Nazis to safety in Switzerland.

 3